 Department store operator J.C.
 Penney Co Inc

-The most recent quarter's results were better than analysts expected, helped by efforts to cut inventory and expenses amid the weakest holiday shopping season in nearly four decades.
+Penney's performance in its fourth quarter, which ended on January 31, benefited from the company's efforts to cut inventory and expenses during the weakest holiday shopping season in nearly four decades.

-Earnings were 94 cents per share from continuing operations, topping analysts' average estimate of 92 cents per share, according to Reuters Estimates.
+Earnings from continuing operations were 94 cents per share, topping the analysts' average forecast of 92 cents, according to Reuters Estimates.

-The company forecast a loss of 20 cents to 30 cents per share in the first quarter on sales expected to fall 10 percent to 13 percent.
-Analysts were expecting a loss of 18 cents per share on revenue of $3.76 billion in the first quarter.
+The company forecast a loss of 20 cents to 30 cents per share in the current first quarter on a sales decline of 10 percent to 13 percent.
+Analysts were expecting a loss of 18 cents per share on revenue of $3.76 billion.